cybercongress/cyber/pages/double signing attack.md

+tags:: attack

-- type of malicious behavior
+- type of [[cyber/attacks]] involving malicious behavior
 - in proof of stake consensus
 - where a validator signs two different blocks at the same block height
 - effectively supporting multiple forks of the blockchain